 Everyone is required to bring their own sticks and mallets, and battery/auxiliary players should bring practice pads.
 Snare and Quad attendees are asked to bring their own drums with stands and harnesses.
 AS ALWAYS, bring your binders with audition music and pencils.

 Please dress comfortably, and be prepared to move.
 Tennis shoes are a good idea, and black colored clothing is preferred.
 Wearing something to stand out does not work in your favor.

-It all depends on the turnout at auditions.
-The goal this season is much higher than in the past.
-Here are the positions we are looking to fill: Snare Drum, Tenor Drums, Bass Drums (8 drums), Marching Cymbals, Marimba, Vibraphone, Xylophone, Bells, Auxiliary Percussion, Synthesizer, Drum Set, Guitars, and a Visual Ensemble.
+It mostly depends on the design needs and the talent that shows up at auditions.
+Here are the positions we are looking to fill: Snare Drum, Tenor Drums, Bass Drums (8 drums), Marching Cymbals (also 8), Marimba, Vibraphone, Xylophone, Bells, Auxiliary Percussion, Synthesizer, Drum Set, Guitars, and a Visual Ensemble.
 We are flexible according to the outcome of the auditions.
 Many times, we are able to find secondary positions for potential members who may not be suited for their primary instrument choice.
 We are not, however, prepared to take more than is helpful to our success as a group.